microsoft/xr-development-for-beginners/3-spatial-design/1-design-and-prototype/README.md

 ### Prototyping Process

 The **prototyping process** focuses on building high fidelity prototypes.
-Options for this process includes:

-mention some tools that can help but more casually

-<`image`>

-- Figma Toolkit
-    - Provides assets that can be used for sketching and laying out User Interface
-- Unity
-    - Creating interactive experiences with the Unity - Mixed Reality Toolkit (MRTK)
-    - Toolkit utilised in Unity, includes spatial interaction and UI building blocks
-- Microsoft Maquette
-    - Designed for VR, a tool designed to make spatial prototyping easy, quick and immersive.
+While the prototype is not a production ready version of the app or experience, it should be a parallel to how the user expects to interact with the app.
+The prototyping phase can uncover aspects of the app design which may need to be reconsidered before heading into the development of the production version of the app.
+Often times in prototyping, alternative or temporary objects are used in place of the actual objects that are used in production.
+Thus, you spend more time on developing and fine-tuning the user experience (UX) and less on visual design aspects such as creating the perfect splash screen or customizing a button's design.
+However, this does not mean that user interface (UI) should be neglected during this process.

+`<image>`

+There are tools available to aid in the prototyping process which can mitigate your need to start from scratch.
+For sketching and laying out UI, consider using the Figma Toolkit.

+`<image>`

+And if you're in need of adding interactivity and simple UI, consider built-in UI and functionality that comes with your development platform.
+There's also toolkits available such as the Mixed Reality Toolkit (for Unity and Unreal) which provides assets for rapid prototyping and helps accelerate your development process.

+`<image>`